patrickbwarren/transam-triton/README.md

 ### Level 7.2 ROM dumps

-ROM dumps for the TRITON Level 7.2 Monitor and BASIC are also included.
+ROM dumps for the Triton Level 7.2 Monitor and BASIC are also included.
 These can be compiled to binaries by
 ```
 ./trimcc L72_0000-03ff.tri -o MONA72.ROM
 ./trimcc L72_0c00-0fff.tri -o MONB72.ROM